return42/sphkerneldoc/linux_src_doc/include/linux/extcon/extcon-adc-jack_h.rst

     milli-seconds after the interrupt occurs.
 You may describe such delays with \ ``handling_delay_ms``\ , which is rounded-off by jiffies.

+wakeup_source
+    flag to wake up the system for extcon events.

 ..
 This file was automatic generated / don't edit.